mmkal/pgkit/packages/typegen/readme.md

 ___

 Custom interceptors.
 Some interceptors, such as [slonik-interceptor-field-name-transformation](https://npmjs.com/package/slonik-interceptor-field-name-transformation) change the runtime shape of query results.
-You could try to match its behaviour with a custom `writeTypes` implementation, but I'd suggest just not using the interceptor in the first place.
+You could try to match its behaviour with a custom `writeTypes` implementation, but it's recommended to just not using the interceptor in the first place.
 All it does is transform from snake-case to camel-case.

 ___